UWE Bristol Undergraduate Internship Scheme 2018

 To be eligible, you must be:

-- a current UWE Bristol student on your Foundation, first, second or placement year on a BA, BSc, BArch, BEng, LLB, MArch or MEng course AND returning to your undergraduate studies in September 2017
+- a current UWE Bristol student on your Foundation, first, second or placement year on a BA, BSc, BArch, BEng, LLB, MArch or MEng course, who is returning to your undergraduate studies in September 2018

-- You will be paid a minimum of £300 per week, based on a 37-hour working week.
+- You’ll be paid a minimum of £300 per week, based on a 37-hour working week.

-- Internships can start any time from Monday 22 May 2017.
-Please speak to the Internships Team if you wish to start an internship before this date.
+- Internships can start any time from Tuesday 29 May 2018.
+Please speak to the UWE Bristol Internships Team if you wish to start an internship before this date.

-- The internship must be based in the UK.
+- Your internship must be based in the UK.

-- You cannot undertake an internship with an employer that you have previous worked for in any paid capacity.
+- You cannot undertake an internship with an employer in a private company that you’ve previous worked for in any paid or unpaid capacity.